 - Cool completely before adding the glaze.

-- In a bowl whisk together confectioners sugar, vanilla and 1 tsp of milk at a time until the consistency is able to be drizzled.
+- In a bowl whisk together confectioners sugar, vanilla and 1 teaspoon of milk at a time until the consistency is able to be drizzled.
 Drizzle over muffins, and enjoy!